Native Mammal Display

 The deforestation of Hong Kong made survival particularly difficult for many mammal species.
 This situation is now improving due to local conservation efforts.
 But mammals in the region still face a threat from road kill, urban development and the illegal food and pet trade.

-Native Mammal Display is home to three Leopard Cats and one Masked Palm Civet.
+Native Mammal Display is home to two Leopard Cats and one Masked Palm Civet.

 Leopard Cat sisters, Chomel and Manis, are descendants of Leopard Cats which were rescued in Malaysia and transferred to Singapore Zoo.
 In 2015, they were donated to KFBG for educational purposes.
 They belong to the same species as the wild cats found in Hong Kong.